nandyalu/trailarr/docs/help/faq.md

 ## Can I download multiple trailers for a Movie or Series?
 Trailarr will not download multiple trailers for same Movie or Series automatically.
 You can manually update the youtube trailer link and click `Download` to download another trailer.
 Trailarr will download and save the new trailer in the Movie or Series folder along with the old trailer.

+## App is stuck on "Downloading" status for a long time.
+What should I do?
+Trailarr downloads the best available video in the selected resolution, and then use ffmpeg to convert to selected audio and video codecs.
+This process can take some time based on the video size and your server hardware.

+The amount of time it takes to convert a 3 minute video usually takes around 1-2 minutes on latest hardware (like i3-12100 or Ryzen 5 5600X).

+If you are using a Raspberry Pi or a low powered server, it might take longer to convert the video.
+You can check the logs to see the progress of the conversion process.